Krste Misirkov: Diary

-In 2006, a handwritten diary by Misirkov written during his stay in Russia in 1913 was discovered.
-It was declared authentic by Bulgarian and Macedonian experts and was published in 2008.
-The content of the diary clearly shows that at the time, Misirkov identified himself as a Macedonian Bulgarian and had a clear pro-Bulgarian stance.
+In 2006, a handwritten diary by Misirkov during his stay in Russia in 1913 was discovered in Sofia.
+It has been recognized as authentic by Bulgarian and Macedonian experts, was published in 2008, and translated into Macedonian and Bulgarian.
+In the diary, Misirkov identified himself as a Macedonian Bulgarian and had a Bulgarian nationalist stance.
+He criticized Russia's "Slavic solidarity" in the Second Balkan War as "the most shameful act in the history of Slavism", while also condemning the "anti-Slavic coalition" of Serbia with Greece, Romania and Turkey in the "destruction of heroic Bulgaria", the division of Macedonian territories and the "extermination of the Slavic people".
 He also criticized Russia and France for their support of Serbia and Romania and their lack of efficient support for Bulgaria.
 The manuscript includes 381 pages written in the Russian language.
-Misirkov wrote it in Kotovsk's nearby village of Klimentove, where he lived and worked at the time.
+Misirkov wrote it in Klimentove, where he lived and worked at the time.
 It also contains articles and excerpts from the Russian press from that time.
-It has given rise to new public discussion over Misirkov's stances on Bulgarian and Macedonian ethnicity.
-Per academic Alexis Heraclides, Misirkov's stance was not clear-cut and he sounded Macedonian at times too.
+The discovery of his diary gave rise to public discussion over Misirkov's stances on Bulgarian and Macedonian ethnicity.
+Per Heraclides, Misirkov's stance was not clear-cut and he sounded Macedonian at times too.

 Dialectology and ethnography

-In several publications, Misirkov made an attempt to determine the border between the Serbo-Croatian and Bulgarian language, including in the Bulgarian dialect area, nearly all of Torlakian and Macedonian dialects.
-Misirkov pointed there, that the population in Pomoravlje is autochthonous and Bulgarian by origin, excluding any later migrations during the Ottoman rule from Bulgaria.
+As a philologist, he was fluent in Russian, Bulgarian, Serbo-Croatian, Romanian, Lithuanian, Czech, Polish, English, German, French, modern Greek, Esperanto, and was a scholar of the Ido language.
+He used a similar orthographical system to Vuk Karadžić's system.
+The main differences from Karadžić's system were Misirkov's use of the apostrophe for palatal consonants rather than a ligature, such as n', l', k', g', but he also used iota (i) rather than j.
+Misirkov opposed the use of j, apparently seeing it as foreign to the Cyrillic script.
+Misirkov's system was not widely known or used then.

-According to Krste Misirkov, Krali Marko epic songs in Serbia, the so-called Bugarstici are a result from Bulgarian musical influence over the Serbian folk music.
+He drew the border between the Serbian language and Bulgarian language in the west to Kolubara and the left tributaries of Ibar.
+Per him, in the east and south, dialects were spoken, far from Serbian and close to "the Shopian and Skopje dialects, that these dialects were spoken by tribes closer to those Slavs from whom the Bulgarian kingdom was formed".
+Misirkov classified the population in Pomoravlje as autochthonous and Bulgarian by origin, excluding any later migrations during the Ottoman rule from Bulgaria.
+In terms of folklore, Misirkov maintained the Bulgarian character of the works about Krali Marko.